Editor’s note: This review was originally published at the 2018 Telluride Film Festival.

 The same is true for both of Jared’s parents, who form the wounded heart and soul of a movie that doesn’t make enough room for them.
 His mom is faster to see fault in her actions — to try and reconcile the religious doctrine she’s been taught with the love she has for her son.
 It’s a long process that may never be finished, but Kidman sells us on a running start.
 “Our family’s so normal,” she insists at one point, and it’s a testament to her performance that the laugh-line resonates as something more.

 Obviously Jared’s experience with conversion therapy is far from normal (if also much too common), but there are any number of more ordinary, less ideological ways in which parents refuse to accept the most crucial things about their children.
 Not because they hate these things about their kids, but rather because they don’t know how to love them.
 The final scenes of “Boy Erased” are so resonant because, for once, the queer kid isn’t the character who’s forced to make peace with who they are.

-“Boy Erased” premiered at the 2018 Telluride Film Festival.
-Focus Features will release the film in theaters November 2.
+Focus Features will release “Boy Erased” in theaters on Friday, November 2.